-How to alert the IRS of identity theft, how to file your return, and how long your refund will take
+Here’s how to alert the IRS of identity theft, how to file your return, and how long your refund will take…

-After all the time and hassle it takes to complete your tax return, you finally hit the e-file button, glad to know that all of your tax troubles are over until next year, only to have your return rejected by the IRS.
-A tax return has already been filed with your social security number!
+After entering your tax information, you finally hit the e-file button, only to have your return rejected by the IRS.
+The reason; a tax return has already been filed with your social security number!

 The first thing to do is to double check all of the information on your return, especially your name and Social Security number and those of your spouse and dependents.
 Sometimes this error can be caused by a simple typo.

 If it turns out that all of the information on your return is correct, call the IRS and alert them to the fact that your identity has been stolen.
 The IRS actually has a Identity Protection Specialized Unit and a number, 1-800-908-4490, dedicated to telephone assistance for individuals who believe they may be a victim of identity theft.

 You will also have to file Form 14039 [Identity Theft Affidavit] along with photocopies of at least one document verifying your identity.
 Permissible documents include a passport, driver’s license, social security card, or other valid U.S. Federal or State government issued identification.

 You can either mail or fax the form in to the IRS.
 If you weren’t able to e-file your tax return, you should print it out and mail it in to the IRS along with Form 14039 and the copies of your identification.

 You can mail these forms and documents to:

 Internal Revenue Service